Jinksi/webvr-synth-tutorial/README.md

 #### What we will be making

-We’re going to keep it simple and create rings that will each play a note, triggered on cursor hover.
+We’re going to keep it simple and create a sort of 'Hello World' of A-Frame + Tone.js.
+We'll make rings that will each play a note, triggered on cursor hover.
 We’ll create our own A-Frame component that will contain our Tone.js logic.

 ## Getting Started